wez/wezterm/docs/quickselect.md

 The bottom of the screen shows your input text along with a hint as to what to do next; typing in a highlighted prefix will cause that text to be selected and copied to the clipboard, and quick select mode will be cancelled.

+Typing in the uppercase form of the prefix will copy AND paste the highlighted text, and cancel quick select mod.

 Pressing `ESCAPE` will cancel quick select mode.

 <img width="100%" height="100%" src="screenshots/wezterm-quick-select.png" alt="Screenshot demonstrating the quickselect text highlights">